Abdul Fatah Younis

-Abdul Fatah Younis Al-Obeidi (/ˈɑːbdəl fəˈtɑː ˈjuːnᵻs/; عبد الفتاح يونس, sometimes transliterated Fattah Younis or Fattah Younes or Fatah Younes; 1944 – 28 July 2011) was a senior military officer in Libya.
-He held the rank of major general and the post of minister of interior, but resigned on 22 February 2011 to defect to the rebel side in what was to become the First Libyan Civil War.
-He was considered a key supporter of Muammar Gaddafi or even No. 2 in the Libyan government.
+Abdul Fatah Younis Al-Obeidi (/ˈɑːbdəl fəˈtɑː ˈjuːnᵻs/; عبد الفتاح يونس, sometimes transliterated Fattah Younis or Fattah Younes or Fatah Younes; 1944 – 28 July 2011) was a Libyan military officer and politician.
+He served as Libya's interior minister until his resignation on 22 February 2011 when he defected to the rebel side in the First Libyan Civil War.
+He was considered a key supporter of Muammar Gaddafi and even No. 2 in the Libyan government.

-In resigning, he urged that the Libyan army should "join the people and respond to their legitimate demands".
+Following his resignation and defection, he urged that the Libyan Army should "join the people and respond to their legitimate demands".
 In an interview with John Simpson on 25 February, he said he believed Gaddafi would fight to the death, or commit suicide.

-On 29 July 2011, Younis was reported dead by Libya's National Transitional Council (NTC).
-The NTC's oil minister Ali Tarhouni said Younis was killed by members of an anti-Gaddafi militia.
+On 29 July 2011, Younis was reported dead by Libya's National Transitional Council (NTC) in unclear circumstances.
+According to the NTC's oil minister, Ali Tarhouni, Younis was killed by members of an anti-Gaddafi rebel group and the Libyan government stated that he had been killed by the rebels who suspected he was a double agent.

-Career
+Early life and career

-Abdul Fattah came from an Arab tribe in Eastern Libya called the Obeidat, which is the largest tribe of Banu Sa’ada of the Banu Sulaym.
+Abdul Fattah was a member of the Obeidat tribe of the Banu Sulaym in Cyrenaica.
 The Obeidat are one of the most respected and powerful tribes in Libya.
-He was previously minister for the public security, and attended a key meeting with the British ambassador to Egypt in 1992 where he apologised for Libya's involvement in the murder of Yvonne Fletcher, and offered to extradite her killers; he also admitted Libyan support of the IRA and offered compensation for their victims.
+Younis was a key figure in the 1969 Libyan revolution led by Muammar Gaddafi, and he became a member of his inner circle.
+He became minister for the public security, and attended a key meeting with the British ambassador to Egypt in 1992 where he apologised for Libya's involvement in the murder of Yvonne Fletcher, and offered to extradite her killers; he also admitted Libyan support of the IRA and offered compensation for their victims.

 He had arrived in Benghazi commanding a special forces unit whose mission was to help relieve the besieged Katiba compound, which had sheltered the remaining loyalist forces in the city since 18 February, and which was undergoing almost continuous attack.
 He claimed to have ordered his soldiers not to shoot at protesters, and negotiated an arrangement whereby the loyalists were permitted to retreat from the building and the city.

 Following confirmation that Younis had indeed defected to the side of the rebels, he was declared commander-in-chief of its armed forces.
 In March, a military spokesperson announced that Khalifa Haftar had replaced Younis as commander of the military; however, the National Transitional Council denied this.
-By April, Younis held the role of commander-in-chief of the Armed Forces, with Omar El-Hariri serving as Younis's Chief of Staff, while Haftar took the third most senior position as the commander of ground forces with the rank of lieutenant general.
+By April, Younis held the role of commander-in-chief of the armed forces, with Omar El-Hariri serving as Younis's Chief of Staff, while Haftar took the third most senior position as the commander of ground forces with the rank of lieutenant general.